 Compared with health systems in other developed countries, the Australian health system delivers us above-average health outcomes.
-Spending on health is on a par with other prosperous countries.
-And despite the poor life expectancy of our indigenous people, Australia still ranks well for healthy life expectancy.
-According to the World Health Organization, Australians can expect to live an average of 74 healthy years.
+Spending on health is on a par with other prosperous countries and Australia ranks well for healthy life expectancy.

 At the core of the health system is the National Health Act.
 This was passed in 1953 to regulate the provision of pharmaceutical, sickness and hospital benefits and of medical and dental services.
 The Act covers nursing homes, the Pharmaceutical Benefits Scheme and registration of health funds.

 Medicare has been the Commonwealth Government’s universal health insurance scheme since 1984.
 Medicare provides Australian residents with free treatment as a public patient in a public hospital and free or subsidised treatment for some optometrist services, some dental care services, some psychology services, and treatment by doctors.
 In some circumstances, Medicare rebates are available for a certain number of treatments by allied health professionals such as physiotherapists, dietitians and speech pathologists.

 Medicare is partially funded by an income tax surcharge — all Australian taxpayers earning over a certain threshold pay a Medicare levy (currently 1.5 per cent of their taxable income or 2.5 per cent for those on high incomes who don’t have private health insurance).